-This worksheet explains the difference between rigid, porous, and healthy boundaries, and the different arenas in which one might set boundaries (such as physical boundaries, emotional boundaries, and sexual boundaries).
+This worksheet explains the difference between rigid, porous, and healthy boundaries and the different areas in which one might set boundaries (such as physical boundaries, emotional boundaries, and sexual boundaries).
 After learning from this worksheet, one can explore their own boundaries with the supplementary exercise, also from Therapist Aid.

 How to Create Healthy Boundaries

 This worksheet also describes some different types of boundaries one might set and offers tips for setting boundaries as well.

 Drawing Effective Personal Boundaries

 This worksheet asks the reader to list some situations in which their boundaries might be crossed and then asks the reader what types of actions they can take to appropriately confront the people who have crossed their boundaries.